 The Rebecca J. Holz Series in Research Data Management commemorates Research Data Services co-founder Rebecca Holz, who passed away unexpectedly in 2011.
 RDS gratefully acknowledges support from Ebling Library.

-Each talk will be held on a Wednesday from noon-1pm in the School of Library and Information Science’s newly renovated Bunge Room.
+Each talk will be held on a Wednesday from noon-1pm in Memorial Library 126.
+We invite you to bring your lunch!

 Like to talk about your data?
 Have a topic you’d like us to present on?
 Please contact the RDS Outreach Committee.

-To view previous presentations in the Holz series, go here.
+To view previous presentations in the Holz series, check out our archive.